 - Campsite: Tahoe Valley RV Resort & Campground

 - $54 per night, full hook up

-We headed up to Lake Tahoe, a popular destination in winter for skiers or campers in summer.
-We visited in April so there wasn’t much going on, but it’d be great for families in summer.
+First, we headed up to Lake Tahoe, a mega popular destination in skiers in winter or campers in summer.
+We visited in April so there wasn’t that much going on, but we reckoned it’d be great for families come summer.

 - 5h 47min

 The journey between Lake Tahoe and Yosemite is spectacular, but not for the faint-hearted.
 You climb as high as 10,000 feet along winding roads, teetering on the edge of sheer cliff faces.
 In a car this might not be so stressful, but on a campervan holiday, things can get a little…tense.

 Book your campsites in advance – a least 3 months ahead in winter and 6 months for spring and summer

 If you hire a campervan in California you need to go to Yosemite National Park.
 It is simply amazing.
 No photos do it justice, either, so you really do need to see it with your own eyes.

 The campsites in Yosemite Valley are everything you would expect.
 They come with tall trees, picnic tables logs and fire pits.

 You can really get back to nature, as there are no hook-ups in the valley and there are time restrictions on the use of generators.